Gavins Point National Fish Hatchery: Aquarium

-A total of thirteen indoor tanks display many of the fish, reptile, and amphibian species found in the Missouri River basin, along with informational displays on endangered, threatened, and unusual species.
-The Aquarium is open to the public daily from May 1 through Labor Day from 10 a.m. to 5 p.m., and is located just off SD 52.
+A total of 13 indoor tanks display many of the fish, reptile, and amphibian species found in the Missouri River basin, along with informational displays on endangered, threatened, and unusual species.
+The Aquarium is open to the public daily from May 1 through Labor Day (i.e., the first Monday in September) from 10 a.m. to 5 p.m., and is located just off South Dakota Highway 52.